 The plant breeding division of BRRI completed the biosafety evaluation of Golden Rice line GR2E BRRI dhan 29.
-The dossier was submitted to the NCB through the National Technical Committee of Crop Biotechnology (NTCCB) on November 26, 2017 for approval of environmental release and use in food and feed under Bangladesh Biosafety Rules, 2012.
-The National Committee on Biosafety and Biosafety Core Committee (BCC) are still reviewing the dossier.
-The process has been delayed for nearly 2 years without approval.
+The environmental and food safety assessment dossier was submitted to the National Committee of Biosafety (NCB) through the National Technical Committee of Crop

+Biotechnology (NTCCB) of Ministry of Agriculture on November 26, 2017, for approval of environmental release and use in food and feed.
+The National Committee on Biosafety (NCB) and Biosafety Core Committee (BCC) under the Department of Environment are still reviewing the dossier.
+The last meeting between BRRI and NCB took place in the spring of 2020 but no outcome was announced.
+The COVID-19 pandemic has impacted the committees' ability to render a decision on Golden Rice.
+The process has been delayed for nearly 3 years without approval.